Hospice care information

 Body Care Options

 There are several options for body care depending on your family's wishes.
 The first option is home burial.
 We will help by preparing the body for burial and placing the pet into a zippered carrier.
 Please be sure to check your city's ordinances if you live within city limits to see if this option is legal where you live.
+You must also be aware that the recommended depth of home burials is 4 feet deep.
+If the pet is buried shallowly, there is a risk that scavenging animals could be euthanized due to the medications in the tissues.
 The second option is private cremation.
-In this option, your pet is cremated and you receive the ashes in a wooden urn, or upon request a special order urn can be purchased.
+In this option, your pet is cremated privately and you receive the ashes in a wooden urn, or upon request a bio-degradable urn can be used.
 The third option is burial in Resthaven Pet Cemetery.
-For the options other than home burial, we will help by transporting your pet to the facility and can make arrangements for the ashes to be returned to you at home or for you to pick them up.
-We utilize Benton County Memorial Park's Resthaven Pet Cemetery for these services.
+For the options other than home burial, we will help by transporting your pet to the facility and can make arrangements for the ashes to be returned to you at home.
+We utilize Benton County Memorial Park for these services.
 They have a lovely facility with a private chapel which you can use for a private moment if you would like to pick up your pet's urn at their location.

 Caring for Yourself: The Path to Healing